tobymurray/web-app-db/README.md

 # Port the database server is exposing for the database (defaults to 5432)
 DB_PORT=5432

+# The default database on your PostgreSQL server - usually postgres
+DEFAULT_DATABASE=postgres

+# The superuser you've initialized your server with - usually postgres
+DB_SUPERUSER_NAME=postgres
+DB_SUPERUSER_PASSWORD=password
 ```

 In the same directory as the `.web-app-db`, invoke this module with `web-app-db`.